-regaining a sense of wonder: The Teaching of science fiction & Fantasy Literature
+regaining a sense of wonder: The teaching of science fiction & fantasy literature

 Participating in this panel on Education and Science Fiction will be Martin Greenberg, Ken Zahorski, and Robert Boyer.
-The panel will deal with science fiction in the classroom, the problems of definition in science fiction and fantasy, teaching methods, and team teaching.
+The panel will deal with actence fiction in the classroom, the problems of definition in science fiction and family, teaching methods, and team teaching.
 Says Ken Zahorski:

-Bob [Boyer] and I have been team-teaching our "Science Fiction and Fantasy Literature" course for approximately five years now, and have reached a clearer understanding of both genres through our juxtaposition of them in our course.
+Bob (Boyer) and I have been team-teaching our "Science Fiction and Fantasy Literature" course for approximately five years now, and bawk reached a clearor understanding of both genres through our juxtaposition of them in our course.
 Actually, this will be the focus of our panel.
 We [will] begin by giving a very brief history of the genesis of the course, and then discuss genre definitions, assigned readings, teaching techniques, student projects (There have been some very interesting ones.), and the overall reaction to, and effectiveness of, the course.